brixxcz6/ai-automation-demo/README.md

-# AI Automation Demo
+# AI Automation Challenge – AgentGenius.ai

 ## Overview
-This project is a simple AI automation script built using Python.
-It connects to an external API, processes the response, and automates output generation.

-## Problem
-Manually processing structured output from raw input is time-consuming.
+This is my Python code integrated with AI API for AI Automation Challenge - AgentGenius.ai

-## Solution
+## What it does
-The script:
-- Takes user input
+- Takes input from the user
-- Sends a request to an AI API
+- Sends it to an AI API
-- Processes the JSON response
-- Outputs formatted results
+- Gets a response and shows it in a readable format

-## Tech Stack
+## Tech Used
 - Python
 - requests
 - dotenv
-- API integration
+- OpenAI API

 ## Challenges
-- Handling API errors
+- Figuring out API requests
-- Parsing JSON responses
+- Parsing responses
-- Managing environment variables securely
+- Using environment variables

-## Future Improvements
+## Future Plans
-- Add better error handling
+- Handle errors better
-- Convert to web API
-- Add logging
+- Make it easier to use for different inputs
+- Possibly turn it into a small app

+## How to run
+1. Clone the repo
+2. Install dependencies (`pip install -r requirements.txt`)
+3. Add your API key in a `.env` file
+4. Run `python ai-automation-v1.py`